lala-hakobyan/tech-knowledge-base/architecture/ddd-architecture.md

   - **Shared Kernel**: involves multiple teams sharing a subset of the domain model, which is treated as a shared kernel, while each team maintains its own context and model for the rest of their respective domains.
   - **Customer-Supplier:** one team (the supplier) develops a software system that is consumed by another team (the customer), with a clear upstream-downstream relationship between the two teams.
   - **Conformist:** one team (the conformist) adheres to a model defined by another team, essentially treating the other team’s model as the central, canonical model.
-  - **Anti-Corruption Layer (ACL):** involves creating a translation layer between two different models, allowing them to communicate without tightly coupling or requiring changes to their respective models.
+  - **Anti-Corruption Layer (ACL):** involves creating a translation layer between two different models, allowing them to communicate without tight coupling, while also protecting a bounded context from external changes by shielding it through model translation.
   - **Open Host Service:** one team (the host) provides a service that can be extended by other teams through plugins or adapters, enabling a centralized system with extensibility points.
   - **Published Language:** involves one team (the publisher) defining and publishing a language or protocol that other teams use to integrate with the publisher’s system, without sharing the internal model.
   - **Separate Ways:** teams work on completely separate systems with no integration or shared model, essentially ignoring the existence of other systems and teams.